Helena Teede

 Research interests

-Professor Teede's research interests focus on women's health during the reproductive years, and on metabolic health including obesity and its endocrine, reproductive and metabolic complications such as PCOS, infertility, pregnancy complications, gestational diabetes and diabetes.
+- metabolic health including obesity and its endocrine, reproductive and metabolic complications such as PCOS, infertility, pregnancy complications, gestational diabetes and diabetes

-She undertakes large scale international/nationally funded mechanistic, clinical research including randomised controlled trials and pragmatic research, health services and public health research and has a strong focus on translation of evidence into practice for health impact.
+She undertakes large scale international/nationally funded mechanistic, clinical research including randomised controlled trials and pragmatic implementation and health services research as well as public health research.
+She has a strong focus on translation of evidence into practice for health impact.

-She also has a strong interest in health promotion, healthcare improvement and implementation reserch and health service / systems innovation across different settings and populations.
+In healthcare improvement and implementation research and health service / systems innovation across different settings and populations.
 Her research has progressed from isolated efficacy studies to broader effectiveness, to leading NHMRC approved evidence based guidelines with active implementation and demonstrated improved clinical outcomes nationally and internationally.
 She has also translated her work into government funded implementation programs in clinical practice and public health/prevention in Australia and now internationally including into resource poor settings.

 Helena also has an interest in advancing women in leadership including research, education and translation of evidence into practice.